leo-bogert/bumblebee-multiscreen-tools/README.md

         #   lsmod | fgrep nvidia
         KernelDriver=nvidia-384-drm

-        # Disable power management because for Laptops where the external screen is only available through
-        # the Nvidia GPU we must keep the Nvidia GPU running all the time even if nothing is using it for 3D
+        # Keep Nvidia GPU enabled all the time to keep the external video ports available.
-        # rendering using Bumblebee's optirun/primus run.
-        # Shutting it off when using the internal screen will be handled by bumblebee-multiscreen-tools' own
-        # scripts.
         PMMethod=none

         # This was determined by taking the existing paths it defaulted to and listing for "nvidia*" in